 Friends and family may want to help their loved ones with cancer but don’t know how.
 This is a great time for patients to reach out for aid and support.

-It’s important for cancer patients (and everyone else) to take care of their bodies.
-No matter how hectic the holiday season is, don’t forget to eat and rest!
+No matter how hectic the holidays get, cancer patients (and everyone else) need to practice self-care.
+Don’t forget to eat and rest!
 A body battling cancer needs proper nourishment and fuel for the fight.
-Eating well doesn’t mean taking all of the fun out of festive feasts, though.
-You can still indulge in foods that bring joy.
+And eating well doesn’t mean taking all of the fun out of festive feasts.
+You can still indulge in holiday meals that bring you joy.

 Self-care is important for everyone and can be even more vital during stressful times.
-Patients should make sure they’re supporting their minds and emotions, too.
-This could mean taking time alone to read a new book, meditating, going to a spa or getting a massage.
-You may also want to take a walk with family, join a support group or anything else that helps you feel mentally healthy.
+Patients should make sure they’re supporting their mental health, too.
+This could mean taking time alone to read a new book, meditate, go to a spa or get a massage.
+You may also want to take a walk with family, join a support group or do any type of activity that helps you feel mentally healthy.

 Rest is vital for anyone battling an illness.
 Overexertion and overstimulation can create or add to sleep issues.
 A lack of quality sleep can affect mood, energy and the body’s ability to heal itself.
 No matter how busy the season gets, you should prioritize sleep.